What is Arthritis?

-The most common signs and symptoms of arthritis involve the joints.
-Depending on the type of arthritis you have, your signs and symptoms may include:
+Arthritis most commonly involves joints.
+However, depending on the type of arthritis you have, your signs and symptoms can differ and could include:

 The two main types of arthritis — osteoarthritis and rheumatoid arthritis — damage joints in different ways.